 One example of an expenditure that would be covered by reserves vs operating expenses is roof replacement.
 A roof replacement project might occur every 10 to 20 years and cost tens of thousands if not hundreds of thousands of dollars.
 Compare a roof replacement to pool supplies, which might be incurred every day and total hundreds to a few thousands of dollars a year.
 Reserves handle expenditures like roof replacement.
 Operating expenses handle expenses like pool supplies.

 Some Florida condo buyers wish they had looked at more than just the current assessment amount before making a decision to buy a condo.
-These buyers wished they had looked at some or all of these additional aspects of the assessment:
+Some additional aspects of the assessment to consider may include:

 The most recent association financial report, often published monthly, provides the most current representation of the financial health of the association.
 Determine whether the current budget is on target.